EigenBench: A Comparative Behavioral Measure of Value Alignment: Human Validation Details

 \section{Human Validation Details}

-Each human volunteer collected judgments according to the eight criteria for Universal Kindness on approximately 50 random scenarios from r/AskReddit, i.e. approximately 400 datapoints per human judge.
-These are sufficient to fit the $n+1$ parameter BTD model for each human ($n$ latent scores for each LM, and one tie propensity).
+We survey seven humans, including authors and external volunteers, to collect judgments according to the eight criteria for Universal Kindness on the eight models in Section~\ref{sec:rankings}.
+Each human collects approximately 50 random scenarios from r/AskReddit, i.e. approximately 400 datapoints per human judge, yielding around 3000 total comparisons.
+These are sufficient to fit the $N+1$ parameter BTD model for each human ($N$ latent scores for each LM, and one tie propensity).

-The distances between human and LM judgments (measured by the 1-norm of the difference between their trust vectors) are displayed in Figure~\ref{fig:human_distances}.
-Human 1 is clearly closer to the average LM's opinion than Human 2, and the 1-norm between the human trust vectors $\|t_{h_1}-t_{h_2}\|_1 \approx 0.400$, so both humans are closer on average to LMs than they are to each other.
+We measure the interjudge distance between a pair of judges by the 1-norm of the difference between their trust vectors.
+We find that the average human-human interjudge distance is very close to the average human-LM interjudge distance, suggesting that LMs can approximate human judgments about as closely as humans approximate each other.